kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 ## Install Pycharm
 Many believe *PyCharm* is one of the best (if not the best) Integrated Development Environments (IDEs) for Python programming.
-It comes with powerful tools for code editing, navigating, refactoring, debugging and etc. The *community version* of this software is free and you can download it through [its official website](https://www.jetbrains.com/pycharm/download).
+It comes with powerful tools for code editing, navigating, refactoring, debugging, etc. The *community version* of this software is free and you can download it through [its official website](https://www.jetbrains.com/pycharm/download).
 To facilitate our discussion, I am supposing that your machine already has PyCharm installed.

 ## Install Python & Conda
-*Conda* is an open source package management system and environment management system that runs on multiple OSes.
+*Conda* is an open-source package management system and environment management system that runs on multiple OSes.
 It was created for Python programs but it can package and distribute software for nearly any language (e.g. C++/Java), with a focus on data sciences.
 Conda manager gives you the ability to create multiple environments with different versions of Python and other libraries.
 This becomes useful when some codes are written with specific versions of a library.
-The conda package and environment manager is included in all versions of Anaconda, Miniconda and Anaconda Repository.
+The Conda package and environment manager is included in all versions of Anaconda, Miniconda, and Anaconda Repository.

 *Anaconda* is the world's most popular open-source, multi-channel Python distribution platform for free public Conda package hosting.
 The *individual edition* of this software is free and you can download it through